-- Headware, including but not limited to hats, caps, or sweatshirt hoods, are not to be worn in school (in the hall or in the classroom). - Pajama pants, pajama shorts, pants with words on the seat and shirts with words on the lower back should not be worn at school. - Clothing must not contain sexual innuendos or advertise tobacco, alcohol, or ideals that conflict with the philosophy of Legacy Christian Academy. - Attire and accessories must not contain expressions of political parties, candidates, or social movements that do no align with a Biblical Worldview.
-The American flag is allowed in its original colors. - Shirts and dresses must have a modest neckline with no visible cleavage regardless of movement. - Dresses, skirts, and shorts (for guys and girls) must extend to the end of the students finger-tips. - Pants must be worn in such a manner that undergarments should not be visible regardless of movement. - Clothing must not be torn, ripped, or have holes.

-- Halter tops, crop tops, strapless tops, or tank tops may not be worn unless they are worn under an appropriate shirt.
-Sleeveless garments near the shoulder line are permissible, but may not expose undergarments. - Spandex, running shorts, biking shorts, yoga pants, and leggings are not to be worn to school (unless covered by shorts or a skirt that meets dress code). - See-through clothing is not allowed unless you have appropriate clothing underneath that meets dress code. - Students involved with after-school practices and activities are expected to dress adhering to the spirit and design of this code as well.
+- Headware, including but not limited to hats, caps, or sweatshirt hoods, are not to be worn in school (in the hall or in the classroom). - Pajama pants, pajama shorts, pants with words on the seat and shirts with words on the lower back should not be worn at school. - Clothing must not contain sexual innuendos or advertise tobacco, alcohol, or ideals that conflict with the philosophy of Legacy Christian Academy. - Attire and accessories must not contain expressions of political parties, candidates, or social movements that do not align with a Biblical Worldview.
+The American flag is allowed in its original colors. - Shirts and dresses must have a modest neckline with no visible cleavage regardless of movement. - Shorts (for boys and girls) must have at least a 5 inch inseam. - Dresses and skirts must be below the fingertips. - Pants must be worn in such a manner that undergarments should not be visible regardless of movement. - Clothing must not be torn, ripped, or have holes. - Halter tops, crop tops, strapless tops, or tank tops may not be worn Sleeveless garments near the shoulder line are permissible, but may not expose undergarments. - Spandex, running shorts, biking shorts, yoga pants, and leggings are not to be worn to school (unless covered by shorts or a skirt that meets dress code). - See-through clothing is not allowed unless you have appropriate clothing underneath that meets dress code. - Students involved with after-school practices and activities are expected to dress adhering to the spirit and design of this code as well.
 Not wearing a shirt for boys and only wearing sports bras or yoga pants for girls would be considered inappropriate.
-Yoga pants are not to be worn at athletic practices or in Physical Education class unless shorts are worn over the top.
-Shorts appropriate for competition/practice but outside of dresscode should only be worn on the playing surface.
+Yoga pants are not to be worn at athletic practices or in Physical Education class unless shorts are worn over the

+- top.
+Shorts appropriate for competition/practice but outside of dress code should only be worn on the playing surface.
 Once a student leaves the playing surface they should put appropriate legwear over the shorts. - Athletes may wear jerseys on game day as determined by their coach, with pants or shorts that maintain dress code standards.